suasuasuasuasua/cs-tips/setup/README.md

 ### MacOS

 I think Macs are over-hated, to be honest.
-Every Mac with the M1 chip and higher have been extremely performant, cool, and relatively inexpensive to **any other ultra-book in the market**.[^3]
+Every Mac with the M1 chip and higher has been extremely performant, cool, and relatively inexpensive to **any other ultra-book in the market**.[^3]

 Anyway, luckily for Mac users, also like myself, there isn't as much work that you need to do.